acreunited/DesignPatterns/README.md

 - "in practice", it's not uncommon for "smart" objects to implement the request themselves, rather than delegating to a receiver
 - Commands may also be used to implement logging and transactional systems

+Chapter7: Adapter Pattern

+- Converts the interface of a class into another interface the client expects.
+- Adapter lets classes work together that couldn't otherwise, because of incompatible interfaces